On Arithmetic Progressions of Powers in Cyclotomic Polynomials: Proofs of Theorems and .

-To prove our two theorems, we modify a powerful technique first introduced by Suzuki \cite{Su} to get information about the first few terms of cyclotomic polynomials.
+We modify a powerful technique, which was used by Schur \cite{Leh} to prove there exist cyclotomic polynomials with coefficients arbitrarily large in absolute value.
 The following lemma is the key ingredient. \begin{lem} Let $n$ be an odd, square-free, composite number.
 Write $n = p_1p_2\cdots p_t$.
-Then under modulo $X^{p_2+2}$,
+Then modulo $X^{p_2+2}$,